Kemaweyan/django-content-gallery/README.rst

         url(r'^content_gallery/', include('content_gallery.urls')),
     ]

-Now to make you models able to attach a gallery, use the ``ContentGalleryMixin`` in models you want to use the content-gallery with:
+Now to make your models able to attach a gallery, use the ``ContentGalleryMixin`` in models you want to use the content-gallery with:

 .. code-block::